 We demonstrate the effectiveness of our approach in both highway and urban environments over 4000km of roads.
-Our experiments showcase the advantages of our approach over treasure ods, such as the ability to work with uncalibrated data and the ability to generalize a fifthere it LiDAR sensors.
+Our experiments showcase the advantages of our approach over traditional methods, such as the ability to work with uncalibrated data and the ability to generalize across different LiDAR sensors.